 Multi-Tenant SaaS

-Enterprise multi-tenant architecture demonstrating manual tenant isolation patterns.
+Enterprise multi-tenant architecture demonstrating automatic tenant isolation using the RLS plugin.

-Note: This is a CLI demonstration example showing the foundational pattern of tenant isolation using manual filtering.
-It implements:
+Note: This is a CLI demonstration example showing automatic tenant isolation using the

 - ❌ Does NOT implement audit logging (schema only)